Data Expiration Types and Strategies Overview

 In a clustered cache environment where multiple caching servers are involved, expiration is handled differently in various NCache topologies.

-- In mirror topology, active node will perform expiration and synchronize it on passive node.
+- In the mirror topology, active node will perform expiration and synchronize it on passive node.

-- In replicated cache, expiration is performed by coordinator node and the operation will then be synchronized to other clustered nodes.
+- In the replicated cache, expiration is performed by coordinator node and the operation will then be synchronized to the other clustered nodes.

 - For partitioned-replica topology, expiration will be performed on active nodes and propagate to their respective replicas.

 - Client cache will utilize the same expiration enabled on the clustered cache.
 However, the Sliding expiration is added as Absolute expiration once it is synced with the cache, as it causes inconsistency if the value slides in the clustered cache but not in the client cache.